-All serving and food preparation staff wear a visor.
+All serving and food preparation staff wear a face mask.

 Staff, both paid and voluntary, are fully trained in our new procedures.

-The till queue is now limited to two customers, with two metre separators marked out on the floor.
+The till queue is now limited to three customers, with 1.5 metre separators marked out on the floor.
 We encourage customers to wait at their table until a queue slot is available.

 Although cash payment is accepted, we are encouraging the use of contactless card payments.